 You may overuse muscles in your lower back and harm your posture and your spine, especially as you age.
 If you wear them at the office, you might bring a pair of walking shoes for your commute.
-Regular foot and leg stretches, like rolling your foot on a tennis ball, can help prevent pain and strengthen muscles.
+Regular foot and leg stretches, like rolling your foot on a tennis ball, may help prevent pain and strengthen muscles.

 Never let them flatten the natural curve in your spine.
 You don't want to let your hip flexor muscles, which connect your thighs and lower back, do the work.
 When those muscles are too strong or too tight, they pull the lower spine, which can cause pain.
-Front and side planks -- where you support your stiff body on your hands, elbows, and feet -- are easier on your back and build core strength better.
+Front and side planks -- where you support your stiff body on your hands, elbows, and feet -- are easier on your back and still build core strength.